-The vibrant city life truly blooms once summer start, making Copenhagen the perfect city to spend a relaxed vacation surrounded by lush nature and exciting activities on warm summer nights.
-Stay active by exploring the city by bike, cherish the local food culture and attend the best festivals and cultural events of the year.
+The vibrant city life truly blooms once summer starts, making Copenhagen the perfect city to spend a relaxed vacation surrounded by lush nature and exciting activities on warm summer days.
+Stay active by exploring the city by bike or going for a swim, cherish the local food culture and attend the best festivals and cultural events of the year.

 Article continues below